 .

-Trento is powered by event driven technology.
-Registered events are stored in a PostgreSQL database with a retention period of 10 days.
+Trento is based on event-driven technology.
+Registered events are stored in a PostgreSQL database with a default retention period of 10 days.
 For each host registered with Trento, you need to allocate at least 1.5GB of space in the PostgreSQL database.

-Trento Server supports different deployment scenarios: Kubernetes, systemd and containerized.
-A Kubernetes based deployment of Trento Server is meant to be cloud native and OS agnostic.
-It can be done on the following services:
+Trento Server supports different deployment scenarios: Kubernetes, systemd, and containers.
+A Kubernetes-based deployment of Trento Server is cloud-native and OS-agnostic.
+It can be performed on the following services:

 RKE1 (Rancher Kubernetes Engine version 1)